How to rewax beeswax wraps?

 - 1 x fine cheese grater.

-Place your baking paper neatly inside the oven tray, avoiding any creases that might later cause an uneven distribution of wax.
-We suggest using an old oven tray incase any excess wax spills beyond the baking paper.
+Place your baking paper neatly inside a deep oven tray, avoiding any creases that might later cause an uneven distribution of wax.
+We recommend using an old oven tray incase any excess wax spills beyond the baking paper.

 Place your wraps on top of the baking paper.

 Using a fine cheese grater, grate the refresher block over the wrap lightly, paying particular attention to the areas where the wax has worn the most.
-It’s better to add less than more, remembering that one re-wax bar is sufficient for 5 x 20cm wraps or 4 x 30cm wraps.
+It’s better to add less than more, remembering that one re-wax bar is sufficient for five 20cm wraps or three 30cm wraps.

-Place the oven tray on the middle shelf of the oven for 3 minutes before removing.
-Do not leave your wraps unattended at any stage throughout this process.
+Place the oven tray on the middle shelf for 3-5 minutes before removing.
+Do not leave your wraps unattended at any stage.

-Once the wrap is completely free from the baking paper, gently waft for 15 - 25 seconds until the wrap starts stiffen.
+Gently waft the wrap for 15 - 25 seconds until the wrap starts stiffen.

-Hey presto, it’s as simple as that.
-Your wrap will now feel like new and will provide months of extra usage.
+It's that simple, your wraps will now feel like new and offer months of extra usage.

 Top tips oven method: